 You know what you want (everyone wants it).
 A great return on ad spend.
 Some Amazon sellers can each 2x, 4x, even 10 ROAS, but how can you easily track it?

-You quickly can figure out if you’re getting a positive return on ad spend on not.
-This allows you to tweak your ad campaigns that aren’t performing well and double-down on the ones that are.
+You quickly can figure out if you’re getting a positive return on ad spend or not.
+This allows you to tweak your ad campaigns that aren’t performing well and double down on the ones that are.

 Some sellers don’t consider inventory management as an Amazon KPI.
 Fluctuations in both sales velocity and product seasonality can result in unexpected OOS (Out of Stock) situations that may negatively affect your product’s BSR (Best Seller Rank).

 As a seller, both your time and energy are too valuable to waste on traditional inventory management techniques like maintaining and updating spreadsheets.
 Enter Shopkeeper.

 Shopkeeper isn’t your run-of-the-mill Amazon KPI dashboard—its Amazon sales tracking feature provides real-time inventory level updates as well as potential revenue, payout, and profits.
 The inventory feature also recommends the re-order quantity and future forecasts that let you prepare for low or high-demand seasons.
 Just take a look!